 Basic Notepad or TextEdit Editing

-If you are editing your template on a Mac and would like to use TextEdit, review the information below on this page, and also check the How to Set Up TextEdit as an HTML or Plain Text Editor support page on the Apple website.
-Click here to view other software choices.
+If you're editing your template on a Mac, and would like to use TextEdit for webpage editing, review the information below on this page, and check the following links.